CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

    ![](media/pe-23.gif?raw=true)

-The graphs display resource use over time so you can spot bottlenecks and anomalies.
+The graphs display resource use over time, so you can spot bottlenecks and anomalies.
 You may also switch to a perspective displaying each machine to see resource utilisation according to the measure you've chosen.
 Although there are many factors to think about when it comes to performance, VM insights monitors important operating system performance indicators relating to processor, memory, network adapter, and disk utilization.

 Performance works hand in hand with the health monitoring capability to reveal problems that could point to a system component failure, support tuning and optimization to increase efficiency, or support capacity planning.